Skeleton Coast Camp

 Skeleton Coast, Namibia

 A stay on the Skeleton Coast is not a traditional game-viewing safari.
-Freshwater springs permeate the barren sands to create rare oases in the desert that sustain pockets of wildlife, but it is not the central feature of a visit to this remote and stunning natural area.
-Springbok, gemsbok (oryx), the rare desert elephant, cape fur seals, brown hyena, jackal, ostrich and occasionally even cheetah eke out an existence in this rugged terrain, alongside desert-adapted vegetation such as welwitschia and lithops, the succulent "flowering stones."
-Activities include full-day safari drives in the park, as well as cultural visits to authentic Himba settlements just outside of the park.
-The Himba are some of Africa’s most nomadic tribal people.
+Freshwater springs permeate the barren sands to create rare oases in the desert that sustain pockets of wildlife, but animals are not the central feature of a visit to this stunning natural space.
+Springbok, gemsbok (oryx), rare desert elephant, brown hyena, jackal, ostrich and occasionally even cheetah eke out an existence in this rugged terrain, alongside desert-adapted vegetation such as welwitschia and lithops, the succulent "flowering stones."
+Cape fur seals frequent the beach in noisy colonies.
+Activities include full-day safari drives in the national park and cultural visits to Himba settlements just outside park bounds.
+The Himba, native to northwest Namibia, are some of Africa’s most nomadic tribal people.